ray-project/ray/doc/source/serialization.rst

     assert l[0] is l[1]  # no problem!

 - Whenever possible, use numpy arrays or Python collections of numpy arrays for maximum performance.

+- Lock objects are mostly unserialiazable, because copying a lock is meaningless and could cause serious concurrency problems.
+You may have to come up with a workaround if your object contains a lock.

 Last resort: Custom Serialization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~